Site Logo

 Pensionable Income of Disciplinary Forces

-With effect from the 1st January 2020, the pensionable income utilised for a Contributory Pension assessment, of an ex-member of the Malta Police Force, the Armed Forces of Malta, the Civil Protection Department of Malta or of the Corradino Correctional Facility, born before the 1st January 1962, who retires or has retired from the service with a full Government pension as his main pension, on completion of at least twenty-five (25) years of service prior to reaching pension age and who is accordingly granted a service pension, and who later becomes entitled to a pension in respect of retirement or invalidity in accordance with the SS Act, shall be that specified in the Thirteenth Schedule, or the pensionable income which would have otherwise resulted if that person’s last day of employment, after that person would have accepted the arrangement to retire from service, had been the date of retirement from the service or the date of invalidity, whichever pensionable income is the higher.
+Effective January 1, 2020, the pensionable income used for assessing a Contributory Pension for a former member of the Malta Police Force, the Armed Forces of Malta, the Civil Protection Department, or the Correctional Facility, born before January 1, 1962, who retires or has retired with a full government pension as their primary pension after completing at least twenty-five (25) years of service before reaching pension age, and who is granted a service pension, shall be determined as follows: it will either be the amount specified in the Thirteenth (13th) Schedule or the pensionable income that would have applied if the individual’s last day of employment, following their acceptance of retirement arrangements, had coincided with the retirement or invalidity date, whichever amount is higher.

 Service Pension Abatement